 Transitioning to Competitive Employment

-In January 2016, we received a three year Ontario Trillium Foundation Grow Grant to enhance and build from the success of our Job Readiness program.
-The purpose of this grant is to provide people with intellectual disabilities increased economic stability by preparing each person for the workplace and providing each participant with meaningful and competitive employment opportunities.
+In January 2016, CLBA received a three year Ontario Trillium Foundation Grow Grant to enhance and build from the success of CLBA’s Job Readiness program.
+The purpose of the grant was to provide people with intellectual disabilities increased economic stability by preparing each person for the workplace.
+The goal was to provide each participant with meaningful and competitive employment opportunities.

 Volunteering at Community Living Belleville and Area